- BA (Hons) Contemporary Circus with Physical Theatre

 Read more about some of our successful alumni.

 Where the subject is taught

-The BA (Hons) top up year is hosted at Circomedia’s Kingswood site which boasts six training spaces including 3 aerial spaces and mirrored studio.
-There is also a student room with a kitchen, quiet study room, classroom and IT suite.
+The course is hosted at Circomedia’s Kingswood site which boasts six training spaces including three aerial spaces and mirrored dance studio.
+There's also a student room with a kitchen, quiet study room, classroom and IT suite.
 This site also holds a library with a comprehensive selection of books and media on contemporary circus with physical theatre.